-Ananias & Sapphira

-Jennifer Deans
+Motivation — By Jennifer Deans

-She first did an addition to #1

-I’d also like to challenge you this week to pray and ask God, “What is my Sodom?
-What is keeping me from a God-sufficient worldview?”
-And you know what?
-God will reveal that to you.
-And if you just trust Him and you surrender that to God, and you say, “God, take this.”
-I encourage you to write it down, say, “God, take this.
-I’m going to give it to you, and I’m going to trade it in for a God-sufficient worldview.”

-If you do this, I know that just like Abram, God will do amazing things for your life.

-BS – JENNIFER #2

-Let’s start with a word of prayer.
-Heavenly Father, we thank you for the opportunity to be here today.
-Lord, I ask right now that Your presence fills each one of us, and Lord, that You push out distractions so that as we dive into Your world we will be changed.
-Lord, I just pray that You’ll hide me, and that it’s Your words that are heard and not mine.
-Thank You for this opportunity to learn more about You today.
-We love You.
-In Your name we pray, Amen.

 I can imagine that it was quite a crazy day.
 I’m not sure what it would have been like to have been there, but at the church Peter and all the disciples were there, and in comes Ananias.
 And Ananias says, “I have an amazing gift for you!” and he lays down his bags of money at the feet of the apostles.
 And he says, “This is the money I got from selling my field!”
-And as soon as he was done speaking, Peter looks at him and says, “Ananias, why have you lied to the Holy Spirit?”
-And at that moment he falls dead.
+As soon as he was done speaking, Peter looks at him, and says, “Ananias, why have you lied to the Holy Spirit?”
+And at that moment, Ananias falls dead.
 Everybody stops, and they stare, a little unsure.
 Some men come and wrap him up, and they take his body out.
-And even before the men come back about three hours later, everybody’s still hanging out.
+Even before the men come back about three hours later, everybody’s still hanging out.
 Peter’s there.

-And Sapphira, Ananias’s wife, shows up.
-And when she shows up, Peter goes over to her and greets her and says, “Hey, how you doing?”
-And then he says, “You know, I’m wondering, just wondering, is this the price you got for your field?”
+Later Sapphira, Ananias’s wife, shows up.
+And when she shows up, Peter goes over to her and greets her and says, “Hey, how are you doing?”
+Then he says, “You know, I’m wondering, just wondering, is this the price you got for your field?”
 “Oh yes, that’s the price we got for our field.”
-And Peter says, “How could you have conspired with your husband and lied to God?”
+Peter says, “How could you have conspired with your husband and lied to God?”
 And she falls dead.
 The same men who have just buried her husband wrap her up and take her out, and fear grips the entire church of God.

 This is a very strange story, and a lot of people wonder, Why in the world is this story in the Bible?
-A lot of people have twisted the story of Ananias and Sapphira in a lot of unhealthy ways, from saying that “If you don’t give God a hundred percent of everything you have, then you’re going to drop dead.”
-Or, “God couldn’t love you,” or “You’re not really committed.”
+A lot of people have twisted the story of Ananias and Sapphira in a lot of unhealthy ways, from saying that “If you don’t give God 100 percent of everything you have, then you’re going to drop dead,” or “God couldn’t love you,” or “You’re not really committed.”

 Some people have said, “Here’s what we need to do.
 Sign on the dotted line.
 We need your bank account number and your Social Security number, and you need to give everything.
 You can’t have anything nice.
 Everything goes to the church.”
-But you know, as I’ve studied the story, that’s not really what the story’s about at all.
+But you know, as I’ve studied the story, that’s not really what this story’s about at all.